The Streaming-DMT of Fading Channels: Model

-We now define the diversity-multiplexing tradeoff (DMT)~\cite{ZhengTse:03} associated with the streaming code $\cC(R,T)$.
-Let the error probability for the $k$-th message be $p_k = \Pr(\rvw_k \neq \hvw_k)$ where $\hat{\rvw}_k$ is the decoder output~\eqref{eq:dec} and the error probability be averaged over the random channel gains.
-Let $\Pe = \sup_{k\ge 0} p_k$ denote the worst-case error probability\footnote{We caution the reader that this is not the maximum error probability with respect to a single realization of the fading state sequence.
-This later quantity is clearly $1$ as in any sufficiently long realization, we will eventually find at-least one block that leads to an outage.
-In our definition we fix an index, $k$ and find the error probability $p_k$ averaged over the channel gains.
-We subsequently search for an index $k$ with maximum error probability.
-For time-invariant coding schemes, due to symmetry, $p_k$ will be independent of $k$. }.
-The DMT tradeoff~\cite{ZhengTse:03} of $(r,d)$ is achievable with delay $T$ if there exists a sequence of codebooks $\cC(R=r\log\rho,T)$ such that
+{We now define the diversity-multiplexing tradeoff (DMT) associated with the streaming code $\cC(R,T)$.
+The error probability for the $k$-th message is $\Pr[\rvw_k \neq \hvw_k]$ where $\hat{\rvw}_k$ is the decoder output~\eqref{eq:dec} and the error probability is averaged over the random channel gains.
+In the DMT both error probability and rate are studied as a function of the SNR parameter $\rho$.
+Let $\Pe(\rho) = \sup_{k\ge 0} \Pr[\hat{\rvw}_k\neq\rvw_k]$ denote the worst-case error probability of a rate-$R(\rho)$ code.
+A DMT tradeoff~\cite{ZhengTse:03} of $(r,d)$ is said to be achievable with delay $T$ if there exists a sequence of codebooks $\cC(R(\rho),T)$ achieving $\Pe(\rho)$ such that

+Of interest, is the optimal diversity-multiplexing tradeoff, denoted by $d_T(r)$.} \footnote{We caution the reader that in the above discussion $\Pe(\rho)$ is {\em not} the maximum error probability with respect to a single realization of the fading state sequence.
+This later quantity is clearly $1$ as in any sufficiently long realization there will eventually be a block fade that induces an outage.
+In our definition we fix an index, $k$, and find the error probability $\Pr[\hat{\rvw}_k \neq \rvw_k]$ averaged over the channel gains.
+We subsequently search for the index $k$ with the maximum error probability.
+E.g., for time-invariant coding schemes operating in the steady-state regime, due to symmetry, $\Pr[\hat{\rvw}_k \neq \rvw_k]$ will not depend on $k$. }